 So, never stop improving.
 There is always more to learn.
 Each dive is a new experience and you do not know what will happen.
 From seeing creatures that you have never seen in your life before to situations that you had never had to solve.
 In the world of diving there are always new challenges and adventures.
 Do you think you have mastered diving and feel comfortable at any depth and in any condition and configuration?
 Check the technical diving!
 It will change the way you see yourself as a recreational diver.
 Do you think you are an experienced technical diver?
 Try diving in caves, deep caves, explore wrecks, deep wrecks, ice diving, ice cave diving, rebreathers, scooters, FFM etc. There are always things to learn.
 Never Stop Evolving!

 So we hope you got into the mood of being a Self-Sufficient Diver.
-By following our easy tips you will be able soon to show up on a Dive Centre and say: “I want 4 pieces of 1kg each, 2 on my belt and 2 on my trim pockets, and a 5mm suit please.
-How deep we go?
-Ok, a 12l tank will be fine” Doesn’t it sound better than to put a poker face every time they ask you how much weight you need?
+By following our easy tips you will be able soon to show up in a Dive Centre and say: “I want 4 pieces of 1kg each, 2 on my belt and 2 on my trim pockets, and a 5mm suit please.
+How deep do we go?
+Ok, a 12l tank will be fine.”
+Doesn’t it sound better than to put a poker face every time they ask you how much weight you need?